 If you are charged with federal drug crimes, you have options for preparing a defense.
-A skilled federal defense lawyer with experience in federal trafficking cases can assist you in weighing your options and developing a strong strategy aimed at minimizing the impact of a federal criminal charge.
+A federal drug attorney in Virginia with experience in federal trafficking cases can assist you in weighing your options and developing a strong strategy aimed at minimizing the impact of a federal criminal charge.
 You can build an aggressive defense with sound legal counsel.

 Drug trafficking involves the manufacturing, importing, exporting, sale, distribution, or dispensing of a controlled substance.
 The drugs trafficked can include commonly used illegal street drugs including marijuana, cocaine, heroin, and illegal prescription drugs.